openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

    3. Reboot of your machine may be required for this to take effect.

    This completes all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
-   Proceed to the [Get Started Guide](@ref get_started) section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+   Proceed to the [Get Started Guide](@ref get_started) to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 .. tab:: Raspbian OS